 The Lady from Shanghai (1947)

 This is one of the first films that got me interested in the noir genre (before I knew much about it).
 It’s unique (as one would expect from Orson Welles) and was not a box-office hit; in later years, it has been appreciated by critics and viewers alike.
-Welles (who does a quite good Irish accent) really knows how to set a mood!
+Welles (who has a quirky Irish accent) really knows how to set a mood!

 Criss Cross (1949)

 If you liked The Killers (also w/ Burt Lancaster), you’ll also enjoy this film.
 I discovered it a few years ago (thanks to film fest).
 Be on the lookout for Tony Curtis as one of the young dancers in the club!

 Honestly, I didn’t get what was the big deal re: this movie (until I got older)!
 You need to see it twice to appreciate all that’s going on; it was “meta” before that became popular.
 William Holden is one of my mom’s faves; he does a fine job here.
 FYI: Gloria Swanson was only playing an actress 50 yrs old (which is certainly not “old” by our modern standards)!